ShelterJH Policy Platform

 3. Make it easier to build homes that locals can afford

-Our zoning codes make it hard to build anything other than single-family homes, the most expensive type of homes, and don’t require that “upzoned” new units be reserved for local workers.
+Our zoning codes make it hard to build anything other than single-family homes, which are the most expensive type of homes.
 “Missing middle” homes like duplexes, fourplexes, and cottage courts are less expensive to construct and maintain; fit seamlessly into existing residential neighborhoods; and support walkability, locally-serving retail, and public transportation options.

-• We support bringing back inclusionary zoning for all annexations and up-zones, which would require that most new units are affordable for local workers.
-Doing this up front creates transparency on community benefit expectations for any upzones and annexations (like the next NSP), without the emotion generated from a specific development proposal.
+• We support incentivizing and ultimately requiring Inclusionary Zoning for all annexations and up-zones, so that most new units are affordable for local workers.
+Doing this up front creates transparency on community benefit expectations for any up-zones and annexations (like the next NSP), without the emotion generated from a specific development proposal.

 • We also support amending the Land Development Regulations to diversify housing options and make zoning more dense in town, Wilson, the Aspens, and the other “complete neighborhoods.”